MasterProject-HIWE/CitizenWeatherDashboard/README.md

 # MSc Project: Visual Analysis of the Social Dynamics of Weather Spotters
-Visual Analysis of high-impact weather events (HIWEs) based on crowd-sourced data by MeteoSwiss and sturumforum.ch
+Visual Analysis of high-impact weather events (HIWEs) based on crowd-sourced data by MeteoSwiss and sturmforum.ch

 ## Scripts
 #### First, we need to install the "installer": yarn
 sudo npm install --global yarn
-#### Then,  install all thw components
+#### Then,  install all the components
 yarn install
-#### the backend runs in the api folder
+#### The backend runs in the api folder
 cd api
 #### Create the environment
 #### [https://flask.palletsprojects.com/en/2.2.x/installation/](https://flask.palletsprojects.com/en/2.2.x/installation/)